 No matter what internet connection or connections you have, they’re each going to have downtime and at times be practically unusable because of performance issues.
 Based on our customer data, we’ve calculated that ISP connections are providing an average of 93.1% of usable uptime.
 The remaining 6.9% translates to an average of 604 hours per year of effective downtime.
 And with so many important business technologies moving to the cloud, even a small amount of downtime is going to be painful and costly.

-That said, there are a lot of options and things to think about when choosing a second (or third) internet connection and creating the internet failover setup that’s right for your business — whether it’s the first time your business or organization will have a backup internet connection, or you’re looking for a better and more reliable option.
+That said, there are a lot of options and things to think about when choosing a second (or third) internet connection and creating the right internet failover setup for your business — whether it’s the first time your business or organization will have a backup internet connection, or you’re looking for a better and more reliable option.

 Your primary goal

 - Getting your uptime percentage as high as possible?

 - Having the least possible downtime when a natural disaster hits your area?

 - Improving the performance of a particular cloud technology — like video or VoIP calls, your CRM, or an application that’s specific to your industry or business?

 - Avoiding interruptions when you fail over from one internet connection to another?
 For example, making sure VoIP calls or VPN sessions don’t drop.